Existence and Cardinality of $k$-Normal Elements in Finite Fields: Introduction

-In 1987, Lenstra and Schoof \cite{lenstra1987primitive} proved (also see partial proofs by Carlitz \cite{carlitz1952primitive} and Davenport \cite{davenport1968bases}) what is known as the Primitive Normal Basis theorem, which states the existence of an element that is simultaneously normal and primitive (i.e. has multiplicative order $q^m-1$ in $\fqmst$).
+In 1987, Lenstra and Schoof \cite{lenstra1987primitive} proved (also see partial proofs by Carlitz \cite{carlitz1952primitive} and Davenport \cite{davenport1968bases}) the Primitive Normal Basis theorem, which states the existence of an element that is simultaneously normal and primitive (i.e. has multiplicative order $q^m-1$ in $\fqmst$).
 By extension, elements that have high multiplicative orders and also span large subspaces along with their conjugates are of interest.
 In particular, problems along this line have found mention in \cite{huczynska2013existence}, \cite{kapetanakis2014normal}, \cite{kapetanakisvariations} and \cite{mullen2016some}.
 The question of the existence of elements in $\fqm$ that are both $1$-normal over $\fq$ and primitive has been answered in entirety in \cite{reis2018existence}, after a partial proof and formulation of the problem in \cite{huczynska2013existence}.

+In this paper, we first present a result that guarantees a general lower bound on $n_k$ (for arbitrary $0\leq k \leq m-1$), provided that $k$-normal elements exist.
+This proves a link between $n_0$ and $n_k$ for $k>0$.
+Since this result does not make any additional assumption about $k$, $q$ or $m$, it is not derivable from any of the known formulas for $n_k$.

-In this paper, we first present an existence condition for $k$-normal elements (over $\fq$) in $\fqm$ based on inequalities involving $m$ and $k$.
+We further present an existence condition for $k$-normal elements (over $\fq$) in $\fqm$ based on inequalities involving $m$ and $k$.
 It turns out that under certain constraints on $m$ (loosely put, $m$ must have a sufficiently large common divisor with $q^m-1$), $k$-normal elements exist for $k$ above a minimum lower bound.
 This result is independent of the factorization of $x^m-1$.
 Moreover, the conditions on $m$ and $q$ required are weaker than the special forms required in \cite{saygi2019number}, and also cannot be derived from the conditions in \cite[Theorem 5.5]{reis2016existence}.
-Thus, this result extends to cases not previously covered.

-We further present a result that guarantees a general lower bound on the number of $k$-normal elements (for arbitrary $0\leq k \leq m-1$), provided that they exist.
-This proves a link between the number of normal elements and the number of $k$-normal elements for $k>0$.
-Since this result does not make any additional assumption about $k$, $q$ or $m$, it is not derivable from any of the known formulas on the number of $k$-normal elements.
+In fact, when $p \nmid m$, our theorem is a generalization of this result.